polkadot-js/api/docs/cookbook/storage.md

 ## How do I check for storage existence?

 In the metadata, for each storage item a fallback is provided.
 This means that when an entry does not exist, the fallback (which is the default value for the type) will be provided.
-This means, that querying for a non-existent key (unless an option), will ield a value -
+This means, that querying for a non-existent key (unless an option), will yield a value -

 ```js
 // retrieve Option<StakingLedger>